Jean Straker

 Ethelred Jean Straker (20 April 1913 – 1984), generally known as Jean Straker, was a British photographer and campaigner against censorship.

 Born in London, to a Russian émigré father, his mother was an English ballerina.
-After leaving school he went to work in a film publicity office.
-Turning freelance, he ghosted articles for film and theatre magazines, which he illustrated with his own photographs.
+After leaving school, he went to work in a film publicity office.
+Turning freelance, he ghosted articles for film and theatre magazines, which he illustrated with his photographs.

-During the Second World War he was a conscientious objector, but he combined his duties as an Air Raid Precautions (ARP) Warden with that of a surgical photographer for the Ministry of Information.
+During the Second World War, he was a conscientious objector, and he combined his duties as an Air Raid Precautions (ARP) Warden with that of a surgical photographer for the Ministry of Information.